Weingart Foundation

 • Bob Bancroft, Chief Financial and Investment Officer

-• Joyce Ybarra, Vice President, Programs
+• Joyce Ybarra, Vice President, Programmes

 Leadership Perspective

 President and CEO Joanna S. Jackson has articulated a bold vision for the Foundation: "I am not here to maintain the status quo.
 The status quo will not bring the justice we seek."
-She emphasizes that "I firmly believe that courageous philanthropy is essential for advancing racial justice and equity.
+She emphasises that "I firmly believe that courageous philanthropy is essential for advancing racial justice and equity.
 This is our opportunity to lead boldly and authentically, forging sustainable systemic change for the communities most impacted by disinvestment."

 Application Process & Timeline